vkonst/ganache-predeployed/README.md

 Extends [trufflesuite/ganache-cli](https://github.com/trufflesuite/ganache-cli#docker) Docker image with smart contracts (libs) pre-deployment.

 The image supports:
-- deployment as a part of the image (container) start process
+- (pre-)deployment as a part of the image (container) start process
-- declarative list of smart contracts to deploy
+- declarative list of smart contracts to pre-deploy
 - built-in HTTP-server to list pre-deployed smart contracts (and their addresses)
-- validation of actual addresses of deployed smart contracts against expected addresses
+- validation of actual addresses of pre-deployed smart contracts against expected addresses

-__Limitation:__
-smart contract constructor params unsupported.
+__Limitation:__ smart contract constructor params unsupported.

 ### ABI-files
 The byte code of a smart contract must be provided to deploy the contract.